 by Joe Gorman

-Made Super Versatile With Bar-Sto barrel in 9mm Parabellum
+Made Super Versatile With Bar-Sto Precision Machine barrel chambered in 9mm Parabellum

 The Colt Competition 1911 may well represent the best value in a 1911 Government pistol these days.
 Out of the box it is completely ready to compete in a IDPA match or a bullseye competition or to carry as a self-defense gun.
 I wrote Colt to request a stainless .38 super version of the Competition as I’ve always had a soft spot in my heart for that caliber and I carried a blued .38 super 1911 every day for 5 years.